aardappel/lobster/docs/source/language_reference.md

 that is closely compatible with this function call syntax (and in the case of `for` allow the same argument simplifications).

+The return value of these functions is the last expression in `body`.
+You don't use explicit `return` statements, as those are used with the enclosing named function instead, see "Explicit Returns" below.

 Though not recommend (as readability suffers), it is even possible to pass multiple function values to a function, but then every function value except the first can't omit the `fn` keyword: